importance of hardener in epoxy

 As the hardener in liquid glass epoxy initiates a chemical reaction with the resin, it facilitates the crucial process of curing or hardening the epoxy.
 This chemical reaction occurs between the epoxy groups in the resin and the hardener, resulting in the formation of a strong and durable bond.

-See also Troubleshooting Epoxy Resin Issues
+See also Epoxy Resin Liquid Glass

 The hardener’s role in this reaction is to act as a catalyst, promoting the crosslinking of the epoxy molecules.
 Different types of hardeners, such as aliphatic amines or aromatic amines, can be used depending on the desired properties of the cured epoxy.